Dates and Deadlines

 7:30 – 10:45 p.m.| Thoresen Theatre, Leggett Building

-Join us to watch a movie with live commentary from Professor of Environmental Sciences, Dr. Karin Warren, and guest Meteorologist George Flickinger.
+Join us to watch the movie with live commentary from Professor of Environmental Sciences, Dr. Karin Warren, and guest Meteorologist George Flickinger.
 Please note that this movie is rated PG-13.
 Free popcorn for all!
+This year, the movie is sponsored by United Bank!

 - Audience: This event is open to the public.